 Latest ipad games blogs

-Welcome to the first installment of Game Centered 2014, it's good to be back in the swing of things after the holidays and CES!
 Game Centered features roundups and in-depth reviews of the best in iOS games and related gaming news.
 Among the App Store’s myriad games, it’s all too easy to overlook some of the greats.
-Each installment of Game Centered will take a close look at a select few worthy of special recognition, as well as any news stories that are particularly relevant to the iOS gaming community.
+Each installment of Game Centered will take a close look at a select few worthy of special recognition.

 Best iPad Games, Reviews, Free iPad Games